magnusbbc/report/README.md

 # Report
 Repository of semester reports I co-authored during my bachelor and masters degree.
 A brief description of each report is provided below.

+## SPC4_CERN.pdf
+Signal Processing and Computing (Masters) 4th Semester: Report documenting the second half of my internship at CERN.
+Focuses on time synchronization of data acquisition systems.

 ## SPC3_CERN.pdf
 Signal Processing and Computing (Masters) 3rd Semester: Report documenting the first half of my internship at CERN.
 Focuses on time synchronization of data acquisition systems.